prathik-106/Custom-bsc-for-coverage/README.md

 `mkExample.v` compiles standalone.
 It tends to become relevant on larger, real-world designs that use more BSC library modules.

-    to the command above.

-### 4. Run the simulation and capture the log
+### Step 4 — Run the simulation and capture the log

 ``` bash
 ./obj_dir/sim_example > coverage.log